jdeinum/blog_posts/frontend/src/posts/logical_clocks/index.md

 for the key containing the greater timestamp.
 Remember however, that $L_A < L_B$ does not mean that event A happened before event B, as the events could be concurrent.
-This means that even if B happened after A according to an observer of the system, it may silently discard the value of event B because the lamport timestamp for A was greater.
+This means that even if B happened after A according to an observer of the system, it may silently discard the value of event M2 because the lamport timestamp for M1 was greater.

 If the data loss associated with lamport timestamps is unacceptable, we can instead use vector clocks alongside changing how we store the value in our